 Text source: Joshua Project

 The term "relli" means a kind of grass in the Telugu language, and the traditional occupation of the Relli community was to gather and sell grass.
 At present, the Relli sell fruits and seeds and also involved in other occupations, including street sweeping and scavenging.
-They are a Scheduled Caste in Andhra Pradesh.
+They are a scheduled caste in Andhra Pradesh.
 The community includes a few social subdivisions and each of these includes several clans.

 Christians can minister to low caste groups such as the Relli in various humanitarian ways.
-These efforts can help earn the respect and trust necessary to receive the Gospel message.
+These efforts can help earn the respect and trust necessary to receive the gospel message.

 Pray that parents will see the importance of providing a good education for their children, and that they will be able to afford this education.